qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - notification sounds request
 - cannot turn notification sound off when sound is setup for all accounts it will not turn off if i set notification sounds up for each account individually my office of a account won't allow sound notification to be turned off must be something with that account type
 - i can't turn off the notification sound for any emails when i click on the sound options and click none it reverts back to the default sound i'm not sure what to do but i don't want a notification sound for every single email
-- tbsp can you please add the option to choose tbsp my inbox notification sound from the sounds from my iphone and the manually installed sounds i have thank you
+- can you please add the option to choose  my inbox notification sound from the sounds from my iphone and the manually installed sounds i have thank you
 - my notification sounds are not working and what is assistant
-- how do i change the incoming notification sound on this app when i go to settings in the app and hit sound it takes me to the app tbsp
+- how do i change the incoming notification sound on this app when i go to settings in the app and hit sound it takes me to the app info
 - how do you set a notification sound for incoming mail
 - i want to be able to customize the sounds for my email accounts with one of the sounds i have stored on my phone i seem to be limited to just the sounds for the app how can i be able to add my own sounds to each of my emails
 - i seems to have developed a notifications bug i don't have sound as an email notification as it would always be going off but the last update i started getting the sound notification on checking the settings when selecting sound to check what sound it was set to instead it took me to the android application settings but weird but i checked again restarted the phone and selecting sound does not take me to the sound selection panel but to the android application settings for this app reluctant to reset the app as it takes a while to set all the accounts again thoughts